 Method 4: Snip & Sketch for a Modern Workflow

-Snip & Sketch offers quick captures via Windows + Shift + S
+Snip & Sketch offers quick captures via Windows + Shift + S and modern editing.

 Detailed Steps to Take a Screenshot on an HP Laptop with Snip & Sketch

-Access: Search “Snip & Sketch” or press Windows + Shift + S
+Access: Search “Snip & Sketch” or press Windows + Shift + S.

 Capture: Select a mode, drag to capture, and click the notification.